Home Maps Resources Calendar About

 Over the years, various repairs and improvements were made at Indian Island, including the following: the retaining wall in front of the dwelling was repaired and a new storm porch built over the dwelling’s back door in 1880, a house-pump and fifteen feet of lead pipe were furnished in 1883, a 150-foot-long boat slip was added in 1885, a wood house was erected in 1888, and a stone oil house was completed in 1904.
 In 1902, the power of the light was increased by exchanging the fifth-order Fresnel lens for a fourth-order lens.

-Foster Reed, who had formerly been stationed at Halfway Rock and the Cuckolds, served as keeper at Indian Island from 1925 to 1933.
+William Foster Reed, who had formerly been stationed at Saddleback Ledge, Halfway Rock, and the Cuckolds, served as keeper at Indian Island from 1925 to 1933.
 His granddaughter Barbara spent her weekends and holidays with her grandparents at the light and reminisced about her experiences there for a Lighthouse Digest article.

 She recalled that the station was accessed by going to Beauchamp Point, cutting through Orchard Farm, then through some woods to the shore, where a long horn was kept to summon her grandparents on Indian Island.
 When Keeper Reed would hear the horn, he would row over from the island to fetch his granddaughter.